-Over the years she’s conducted research with thousands of women to learn what’s important to moms, what makes young girls feel confident (or not), what makes women feel beautiful, what is the meaning of work to millennials and the dynamics of modern families in addition to analyzing societal trends to understand how people’s lives are changing.
+Over the years she’s conducted research with thousands of women, millennials and the dynamics of modern families in addition to analyzing societal trends to understand how people’s lives are changing.
 It is the tension between trends that are happening at a societal level and what is happening in women’s day-to-day lives that underlie her passion for this project.

 Trends point in the direction that women have more choices and freedom’s today – to marry or stay single, to have children alone, in wedlock or not at all, to work or stay at home — to name a few.
-Yet women still feel judged by others (Why aren’t you married?
-When are you having children?
-You don’t work?).
-And at the same time they put enormous pressure on themselves to find their own passion and maintain independence.
+Yet women still feel judged by others while at the same time putting enormous pressure on themselves to achieve.
 That’s a lot of tension.
 Now that women have more choices it’s harder than ever to choose what is “right” and find “happiness”.

-Women in their 40’s today are part of the first wave of women to grow up with more choices.
-We have seen the consequences of delaying marriage, fore-going childbirth or following an unexpected career path in large numbers.
-And while we all have made different decisions, what we all have in common by the time we hit our 40s is the comfort of finally making decisions that are right for us.
+Women in their 40’s today are part of the first wave of women to see the other side of all these choices — the consequences of delaying marriage, fore-going childbirth or following an unexpected career path — in large numbers.
+And while we all have made different decisions, what we all have in common by the time we hit our 40s is the confidence of making decisions that are right for us.
 We feel stronger, sexier and smarter than ever.
-We may still have shit happen to us, but we now know “shit happens” and we have a whole vault of experiences and strength to get us through the “shit”.
+We may still have shit happen to us, but we now have a whole vault of experiences to get us through the downs (and we know there is always an up on the other side of every down).
 We can draw on this learning to help us make better decisions…or at least know what we are getting ourselves into.
 And that is a magical power.